Blog & Events

 outside of Squamish.

-Fees include the preparation and encapsulation of the placenta, a storage container, written instructions for storage and handling, and guidelines for taking your capsules.
+Fees include the preparation and encapsulation of the placenta, a storage container for completed capsules, written instructions for storage and handling, and guidelines for taking your capsules.
 An umbilical cord keepsake is also provided where possible.

 A deposit of $50 is due with this contract.
 The balance of $200 is due when I receive your placenta for processing.